 Business?
 Casual?
 Business-casual?
 Casual-business?
 Military-casual?
 Business-astronaut?
 Sexy-astronaut?
 Cowboy?
 Pirate?
 Cowboy-pirate?
 You’ll have to decide this for yourself based on the job you’re going for.
 A good rule of thumb is to do a quick Google image search of the job title followed by a few different key words like, “casual”, “business”, “costume”, etc. This should give you a good general idea of what to go for.

 The Golden Question

 There comes a time in every interview when the interviewer asks what your biggest weakness is.
 This is literally the oldest trick in the book yet many still fall for it, dithering off an answer about how they want to improve some skill or other.
-Even though the obvious answer here is to say that you have no weaknesses, some might see that as arrogant (even if it’s 100% true).
-The best course of action is to say something that sounds like a weakness but is actually an undeniable strength, for example: sometimes you miss your son’s softball game because you’re too focused on work.
+Though the obvious answer here is to say that you have no weaknesses, some interviewers might see that as arrogant (even if it’s 100% true).
+Therefore, the best course of action here is to say something that sounds like a weakness but is actually an undeniable strength.
+For example, sometimes you miss your son’s softball games because you’re too focused on work.
 Or that your penchant for working late has destroyed your marriage.
 Something like that is bound to impress any prospective employer.

 Be Prepared for Anything

 Depending on how much you’re winning by, the interviewer may get desperate and start playing wild cards.
 This could be anything from asking how you’ve dealt with a past customer complaint to asking where you see yourself in ten years.
 Just relax and remember that you’re a boss-ass-bitch and it’s 2k16 and no one’s going to tell you otherwise.